pjueon/JetsonGPIO/README.md

 ```

 ### 2. Build and install the library.
-The following commands will build the library and install it to `/usr` directory.
+The following commands will build the library and install it to `/usr/local` directory by default.
-You can change `-DCMAKE_INSTALL_PREFIX` option to `/usr/local` according to your preference.
+You can add `-DCMAKE_INSTALL_PREFIX=/usr` option to install it instead of `/usr` according to your preference.
 ```
 cd JetsonGPIO/build
-cmake -DCMAKE_INSTALL_PREFIX=/usr ../
+cmake ../
 sudo make install
 ```